 We do not trade personal data for commercial purposes and will only disclose it if is required by law, if it is necessary to send information you requested or if it is with your consent.

-This policy was updated in April 2018 to show that we are adhering to the new General Data Protection Regulation (GDPR), which comes into force in May 2018.
+We adhere to the new General Data Protection Regulation (GDPR), which came into force in May 2018.